 04. Write a business plan

 A business plan is an essential part of starting a business in any state.
 This plan will describe your business’s goals, operations and its path to profitability.
-At minimum it should include an executive summary, funding plans, management and hiring decisions.
+At minimum it should include an executive summary, information about your startup capital, expected operating expenses, funding plans, management and hiring decisions.
 You should also consider including details around your marketing and advertising plans to ensure that everyone from your team to your investors are aligned.